Stranjyr/Magicbot_Complete/magic_arm/README.md

 ## Quickstart
 This is a ROS compatible project.
 Add the magicarm folder to a ROS workspace and rebuild to start using it
-The running roslaunch magicarm MagicArm.launch will launch the arm control and a ROSbridge connection for the web interface
+Running roslaunch magicarm MagicArm.launch will launch the arm control and a ROSbridge connection for the web interface

 ## Important files